publiccodenet/about/activities/recruitment/hiring-process.md

 3. Operations coordinator brings possibly suitable candidates to the role's future supervisor and a second senior staff person.
 Both make a proceed/do not proceed decision, without consulting each other.
 If they do not agree, a short discussion follows and a consensus is reached.
 4. Operations coordinator notifies candidates (thank you or invitation for interview).
 5. First interview: a lead codebase steward or coordinator, depending on the role, and another senior staff person, approximately 1 hr, partially on the basis of a pre-established list of desirable competences and other characteristics (i.e. fit for role, fit for organization - including culture, growth, leadership, long/short term).
 Half of the interview is spent presenting the Foundation for Public Code, in the other half, the candidate has a chance to present themselves.
 Immediately after the interview the interviewers score the candidate on the items on the list and determine if the candidate should progress to a second interview.
 Operations coordinator will contact the candidate to inform them.
-6. Second interview: CE with operations coordinator, also partially based on the pre-established list, and with attention to issues not discussed in the first interview.
+6. Second interview: chief executive with operations coordinator, also partially based on the pre-established list, and with attention to issues not discussed in the first interview.
 7. Approximately 80-90% of the time is spent on questioning the candidate.
 Immediately after the interview the interviewers score the candidate, based on the list and other impressions gathered.
-CE and operations coordinator decide if the candidate should be offered the job.
+Chief executive and operations coordinator decide if the candidate should be offered the job.
-8. CE and operations coordinator determination of the specific offer, including salary range and benefits.
+8. Chief executive and operations coordinator determination of the specific offer, including salary range and benefits.
 9. Third interview, hopefully a formality, of the preferred candidate with operations coordinator and a BoD member.
 Decision on making an offer is made after third interview.
-10. Operations coordinator makes the offer to the candidate and negotiates, always in consultation with CE and the director(s).
+10. Operations coordinator makes the offer to the candidate and negotiates, always in consultation with chief executive and the director(s).
 11. Signing of contract and starting by the new team member, supervised by the role's supervisor.

 ## Resources for interviewers